-The Poisson distribution is named after the French mathsematician Siméon Denis Poisson who developed this type of model of probability distribution in the 19th century.
+The Poisson distribution is named after the French mathematician Siméon Denis Poisson who developed this type of model of probability distribution in the 19th century.
 It is a fundamental concept in probability theory and statistics, commonly used to model events occurring randomly in a fixed interval of time or space.
 In this article, you will learn what distinguishes this form of statistical distribution from other models, the formula that is needed to calculate it, and what it looks like when displayed on a graph with numerous examples.

 Definition: Poisson distribution

 In a Poisson distribution, the discrete outcome – the countable number of times an event occurs within a given time frame – is represented by ‘k‘.
 The irrational number ‘e‘, which approximates to 2.7182 also features in this form of distribution as does the factorial function, represented by an exclamation point.
-As such, the formula that can be used to descote the Poisson distribution is as follows:
+As such, the formula that can be used to describe the Poisson distribution is as follows:

 What is a Poisson distribution?